What requirements must coffee comply with to be allowed on the European market?

 If you want to enter a specific niche market, you should comply with specific niche requirements.
 These requirements will differ per buyer and may refer to one of the certification standards mentioned below.
 They primarily focus on strict and/or specific sustainability principles and apply to niche segments of the coffee market, some of which are increasingly present on mainstream markets – such as organic and fair trade.
 Meeting these additional requirements for value addition can increase your chances on the market considerably.

-Organic and biodiversity-focused certification schemes
+EU Organic and biodiversity-focused certification schemes

-There are other certification standards that use organic certification as a baseline, such as Demeter and SMBC Bird Friendly.
+Next to EU organic, there are other certification standards that use organic certification as a baseline, such as Demeter and SMBC Bird Friendly.
 Demeter is a biodynamic certification label and regarded as the highest grade of organic farming in the world.
 Demeter’s biodynamic certification requires biodiversity and ecosystem preservation, soil husbandry, livestock integration and prohibition of genetically engineered organisms.

 SMBC bird-friendly certification promotes coffee farms that provide good, forest-like habitat for birds.
 Bird-friendly coffees are shade-grown, hence planted under a canopy of trees, and must also meet organic standards.
-Within Europe, this largest market for products certified by this standard is the United Kingdom.
+Within Europe, the largest market for products certified by this standard is the United Kingdom.

 - Consult the International Trade Centre’s Standards Map database for a full overview of different organic labels and standards.